breadoliveoilsalt/jlox-compiler-in-ts/README.md

   left and right expression.
 But chasing down and fixing these bugs has been very instructive.

-- In chapter 8 (adding the environment for binding variables to values and adding scope), solving bugs reminded me that updating the environment has to be done outside of a node's `evaluate` function.
+- In Chapter 8 (adding the environment for binding variables to values and adding scope), solving bugs reminded me that updating the environment has to be done outside of a node's `evaluate` function.
 That is, the node build has to update the env, not the node itself.

 #### Compiling with TypeScript in Node

-- The strategy of transpiling TypeScript using `tsc` and then running node on the emitted JavaScript makes it hard to debug: errors are reported on lines in the compressed output files, which do not correspond to the lines in the source TypeScript files.
+- The strategy of transpiling TypeScript using `tsc` and then running Node on the emitted JavaScript makes it hard to debug: errors are reported on lines in the compressed output files, which do not correspond to the lines in the source TypeScript files.
 See